Moroccan Folktales: Chapter One (Part 2)

 Frustrated, her brother glanced back at the last door still standing and closed his eyes.
 Then he began to think.

 “We don’t have time for this,” he said.
+He reached for his sister and grabbed her shoulders.
 “For now, just do as I say.
 The ghoul is going to come no matter what.
 Understand that?
 And when he does, you have to be rude.
 Make him angry.”

 “But won’t that make him more determined to eat us?”